madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 allows us to treat evaluated dependencies as static knowledge, so we have to deal with a smaller collection of changing facts at any one time.

-For example, in the ancestor program we would have a graph with `ancestor` and `academicAncestor` nodes where the former points to the latter and the latter loops around.
-Meaning we can compute the fixpoint for `ancestor` rules first, then forget about those rules and compute the fixpoint of `academicAncestor`.
+For example in the ancestor program, we would have a graph with `adviser` and `academicAncestor` nodes where the former points to the latter and the latter loops around.
+Meaning we can compute the fixpoint for `adviser` rules first, then forget about those rules and compute the fixpoint of `academicAncestor`.

 Also if your Datalog variant has _stratified negation_ which is a popular way of